 Ware is not rejecting digital comics outright, but he is certainly making a statement about the appropriateness of media to the narrative being delivered.
 Certain stories work as bound books, others as newspapers and pamphlets, and, by extension, there are certain stories that work best in interactive screen-based media.
-Ware is almost unwittingly performing an act of media archaeology.
+Ware is almost unwittingly performing an act of media archaeology, in Siegfried Zielinski’s meaning of the phrase.
 Zielinski’s thesis in Deep Time of the Media (2006, 4) is built upon the idea that media archaeology should seek to ‘find something new in the old’ and take an approach to traditional methods of working that allows us to be inspired by what is novel about different media.
 Ware utilizes formats that are edging towards obsolescence, like the broadsheet, in order to draw attention to the formal qualities we associate with them.
+By utilizing the syntax of these media to present comics, content which may not usually be associated with these formats, Ware reminds creators and readers of the structural opportunities inherent in each form.

-ne section of Building Stories, ‘Touch Sensitive’, was originally commissioned by Wired magazine for their iPad app (Reid 2012).
+In fact, Ware directly engaged with digital media development during the production of Building Stories.
+One section of Building Stories, ‘Touch Sensitive’, was originally commissioned by Wired magazine for their iPad app (Reid 2012).
 Ultimately, what Ware submitted was too complex for their needs, so they rejected it, but the publisher McSweeney’s eventually took on the creation of an app for it.
 Ware wanted to explore how, ‘in any relationship,… the electric touch of affection starts to become aggressive as you become more familiar with the person’ (Ware 2013).
 He was also interested in the idea that a reader could manipulate memories with their hands.
 Once the app was completed, however, despite it being made to his exact specifications, he felt the interaction was unsatisfying.
 He feels there’s something ‘mean’ about having to pay for ephemeral, electronic books; it is a bit like ‘someone breathing into your mouth’ (Ware 2013).